AitoDotAI/aito-python-tools/README.md

   <action>
     infer-table-schema
-                      infer Aito table schema from a file convert           convert a file into ndjson|json format database          perform operations with your Aito database instance
+                      infer an Aito table schema from a file convert           convert a file into ndjson|json format database          perform operations with your Aito database instance